Induction, compression, combustion, and exhaust — the never-ending cycle that keeps the heart of all internal combustion engines running.

 Ultimately, your choice will come down to how you want your car to perform and sound.

 If you want something that sounds OEM, then manifolds are the way to go, especially for your daily driver.
 They’re easy to install, can absorb high temperatures, and are fairly inexpensive.

 Just remember that the thick walls have limited space for the gases to pass through which will affect your performance.

 However, if you’re not prepared to compromise on performance, then headers are your best bet.
-Things may get a little loud with headers on board but most car enthusiasts seem to love the aggressive sound.
+Your exhaust may get a little louder with headers on board but most car enthusiasts seem to love the aggressive sound.